 Treating Anal Cancer

 Treatment for most cases of anal cancer is very effective.
-There are three basic treatment used for anal cancer:
+There are three basic treatments used for anal cancer:

 Common Questions About Anal Cancer